d-shap/assertions/README.md

 But some combinations of matchers do not make sense.
 Also it is too difficult to understand some complicated combinations of matchers.
 The test should be as simple as possible - to prevent mistakes in the test itself.
-And too difficult combinations of matchers are error prone.
+And too complicated combinations of matchers are error prone.

-Assertions framework provides methods for specific combinations of assertions:
+Assertions library provides methods for specific combinations of assertions:
 ```
 assertThat(intValue).isInRange(1, 4);
 assertThat(intValue).isNotInRange(1, 4);